What are the benefits of dry ice blasting?

 A little reminder :

-Important: cleaning live electrical cabinets requires an HnBn authorization.
-Make sure the operator has completed this type of training.
+Important: cleaning live electrical cabinets can requires authorisation (depending your country).
+The point worth noting before any project is that the operator must have completed this training.
 Otherwise, in the event of an accident, you could be held liable.

 Important: to ensure the feasibility of a dry ice blasting project on a surface you are not used to treating (wood, plastic, etc.), always start at low pressure and adapt the ice grain size and nozzle type to the contaminant, the substrate, and the desired result.